jreybert/vimagit/README.md

 E means 'edit'.

-:exclamation: this function is extremly powerful, just give it a try!
+:exclamation: this function is extremely powerful, just give it a try!

 ##### N,P
  * Move to **N**ext or **P**revious hunk.